Beijing

 What advice to expats in Beijing have about housing?

 "Expats in Beijing recommend getting a real estate agent who can help you find and negotiate for a good housing option.
 Short-term rental is also available and can prove to be a viable option for those who are just starting out.
 Also, securing a deposit before signing a contract is a good idea.
 Before moving in, check to ensure that the home is ready, including checking the pipes and electrical wiring.
-Finally, speaking some Chinese can help you communicate your needs to landlords, estate agents, and any home services you may need," said one expat living in Beijing.
+Finally, speaking some Chinese can help you communicate your needs to landlords, estate agents, and any home services you may need," mentioned an expat living in Beijing.

 What are medical services in Beijing like?